Frequently Asked Questions

 Q: How many faculty and staff work at SSFS?

 Q: Does my child have to be Quaker to attend SSFS?
 How does Quakerism influence the academic and community life at SSFS?

 A: No, students do not need to be Quaker to attend SSFS.
-Quaker values - peace, integrity, community, equality, stewardship/service - are incorporated into the daily academic and social curriculum.
+Quaker values - simplicity, peace, integrity, community, equality, stewardship/service - are incorporated into the daily academic and social curriculum.
 (See the "What is a Friends Education" section of our website.)

 Q: What is the religious diversity of your student body?